-Decades-Old Equal Rights Proposal Reemerges In Springfield
+Old Equal Rights Proposal Reemerges In Springfield

-CHICAGO (CBS)–As some democratic Illinois lawmakers make push to support a renewed equal rights amendment that failed decades ago, Governor Bruce Rauner is being criticized for not saying whether he supports such a measure.
+CHICAGO (CBS)–As some democratic Illinois lawmakers make push to support a renewed equal rights amendment that failed decades ago, Governor Bruce Rauner is being criticized for not outwardly supporting such a measure.

 Supporters say the change is needed to protect women against unequal pay and sexual harassment.
-Skeptics of an equal rights amendment say it would erase gender distinctions.
+Skeptics say an equal rights amendment would erase gender distinctions.

-While Rauner said Wednesday he supports equal rights, he has not said whether he would support an amended state law.
+While Rauner says he supports equal rights, he has not said whether he would support an amendment to the state law.

 Rauner’s lack of a direct response to the proposal drew criticism from some democrats today, including Cook County Board President Toni Preckwinkle and former State Rep. Monica Faith Stewart.